This guide will help you find the 10 best corn mazes in the Vancouver area for 2024.

 (about 38 minutes from Vancouver)

-Activities: Safarmi Stroll: Visit with 9 different types farm animals (over 200) on the Eagle Acres Dairy Farm, check the robotic milking machine and enjoy a hayride.
+Activities: Safarmi Stroll: Visit with nine different types of farm animals (over 200) at Eagle Acres Dairy Farm, check out the robotic milking machine, and enjoy a hayride.
 This year’s Corn Maze is open on weekends into mid-September and includes the Safarmi Stroll features as well as the CornMaze.
 Enjoy the Pumpkin Patch, wagon rides, themed displays, dairy barn, cows, and other farm animal areas while you choose the best pumpkin.

 Pick up a locally grown pumpkin for $2 and up.
 There are 20 different varieties to choose from.